Le Caire

 2

-The Cairo of Khedive Ismail, laid out Paris-style in the 1860s: Tahrir square and the Egyptian Museum with its Tutankhamun treasures, the old cafés and the faded but superb facades around Talaat Harb, the Abdin palace, the American University and, a little lower, the Corniche and Garden City where the grand hotels line the river.
-The flip side: the traffic and din are constant, and many buildings await their clean-up.
+Khedive Ismail's Cairo, laid out in the Parisian style in the 1860s: Tahrir Square and the Egyptian Museum with Tutankhamun's treasures, vintage cafes and faded yet grand facades around Talaat Harb, and the Corniche and Garden City where major hotels line the river.
+The flip side: traffic and noise are constant, and many buildings are overdue for a facelift.

 What to see & do in the area